-Certain carbon emissions are unavoidable.
 Yale is working to reduce greenhouse gas (GHG) emissions from all sources.
-When thousands of students and scholars from around the globe rely on air travel to study or research at Yale, emissions from air travel are an unavoidable consequence.
-Carbon offsets provide a way to balance out such activities by funding programs that reduce GHG emissions elsewhere.
+However, certain emissions are inevitable.
+For example, air travel for research and networking purposes is essential to the work of a research university, as is convening, and GHGs are an unavoidable consequence of flying.
+Carbon offsets provide a way to balance out such activities by funding programs that reduce emissions elsewhere.
 Renewable energy generation, energy efficiency upgrades, and tree planting are just a few examples of carbon offset projects.